 There are several ways to identify whether or not you’ve been bitten.
 We’ll break that idea down a little more in the rest of the article.

 What are the symptoms of Lyme disease?

-The symptoms of Lyme disease can be very diverse and are often mistaken for other illnesses.
+The symptoms of Lyme disease include a LOT of unique and different things which are often mistaken for other illnesses.

 Common early (3-30 days) Lyme disease symptoms include: